neagle/n3/src/content/posts/burns-supper.md

 ## Toast to the Lassies

-* Composed and delivered by my friend Conrad.
+* [Toast to the Lassies](https://docs.google.com/document/d/102wWjZ3QkO5PLHq5NqkxPmZ_VM5TtiNWJkSvwrRreCk/edit?usp=sharing).
+Composed and delivered by my friend Conrad.
 He completed it in advance and provided it to Vickie, who composed and delivered the response toast to the laddies.
-I'll try to post it here if I get his permission.

 ## Toast to the Laddies